hellpig/colorful-pics-and-video/README.md

 Compile and run **colorfulVideo.cpp** to watch a colorful video!
 It uses the SFML library.
 The file tells you how to compile it.

+Run **colorfulVideo.py** to save the colorful video in various formats!
+It uses Matplotlib.